 The primary result is shown in Fig. \ref{fig:logunimismatch}.
-We show in blue the reconstructed mass function in the case where both the inference distribution and observed distribution were generated from the K21 model.
-In purple, we show the case in which the inference is still based upon K21 while the observed distribution was generated using SynthPop, with a log-uniform 1 per star per dex FFP mass function in both cases.
-Both of these reconstructions were performed with $N^{\text{mass}} = 5$ and $N^{t_E}_{\text{bins}} = 20$.
+We show in blue the reconstructed mass function in the case where both the inference distribution and observed distribution were generated from the nominal SynthPop model.
+In purple and green, we show the cases in which the inference is still based upon nominal SynthPop while the observed distribution was generated with the distance-dependent modifications given by Eqs. \ref{eq:changeN} and \ref{eq:changemurel} respectively, with a log-uniform 1 per star per dex FFP mass function for all cases.
+All of these reconstructions were performed with $N^{\text{mass}} = 8$ and $N^{t_E}_{\text{bins}} = 20$.